Robust Empirical Bayes Confidence Intervals: Coverage results

-which, in the case where $\mathcal{X}$ contains all $\tilde X_i$'s with probability one, is condition~\eqref{eq:aci_def} from the main text.

 Now consider \ac{EB} coverage, as defined in \Cref{eq:ebci_def} in the main text, but conditioning on $\tilde X_i$.
 We consider \ac{EB} coverage under a distribution $P$ for the data, $\tilde X^{(n)}$, $\theta$ and $\nu$, where $\nu$ includes additional nuisance parameters and covariates, and where the average coverage condition~\eqref{eq:conditional_ac_control} holds with $P(\cdot\mid\theta, \nu, \tilde{X}^{(n)})$ playing the role of $\tilde P$ with probability one.
-Consider the case where $\tilde X_i$ is discretely distributed under $P$.
-Suppose that the exchangeability condition
+Suppose $\tilde X_i$ is discretely distributed under $P$, and that the exchangeability condition

 holds with probability one.
 Then, for each $j$,

 Plugging in $P(\cdot\mid \theta, \nu, \tilde X^{(n)})$ for $\tilde P$ in the coverage condition~\eqref{eq:conditional_ac_control}, taking the expectation conditional on $\mathcal{I}_{\{\tilde x\}, n}$ and using uniform boundedness, it follows that the $\liminf$ of the term in the conditional expectation is no less than $1-\alpha$.
 Then, by uniform boundedness of this term,